davidesclosa/davidesclosa.github.io/README.md

 This problem was presented to me by P. Corvaja.

-## Bounded Power Series on the Real Line and Generating Functions
+## Bounded Power Series and Generating Functions

 The existence of power series bounded on the whole real line, like $$\sin(x)$$ and $$e^{-x^2/2}$$, is in itself a remarkable fact: infinitely many monomials have to balance each other out, uniformly, on an unbounded set